sleeds50/JET1/README.md

 since RStudio lost the knit-to-pdf function (-_-), now reconverted to PDF, though the [HTML](Project.html) document looks better in my opinion).

+---
+To see the HTML rendered on a browser right-click the hyperlink above and select 'copy link'.
+Then paste it in the text box at [GitHub & BitBucket HTML Preview](https://htmlpreview.github.io/).
+Click the [Preview] button.
+---

 All assignments achieved top marks and a pass for the course.